Stooshe: 2014–present: Unreleased second album and inactivity

-In Autumn 2013, the band split from their record label due to disagreements over London with the Lights On.
-They are currently working (as of February 2014) independently on their second album.
-They have said that eventually they will sign to a new label.
+In autumn 2013, the group split from their record label due to disagreements over London with the Lights On.
+They were to work (as of February 2014) independently on a second album, which has yet to be released.
+They said that they would eventually sign to a new label.
 They are now under Trilogy Records.

-Stooshe announced "Lock Down" as their latest single from their upcoming untitled second album, the single was released on 15 January 2016.
-The video to "Lock Down" was shot in L.A, and at HM Kingston Prison, Portsmouth UK.
+Stooshe announced "Lock Down" as the lead single from their upcoming untitled second album; the single was released on 15 January 2016.
+The video to "Lock Down" was shot in L.A., and at HM Kingston Prison, Portsmouth, England.
 The new single has two official remixes.
-Stooshe announced "Let It Go" as the second single from the second album.
-The music video was shot by Damien Sandoval, who also filmed "Lock Down", in Italy.
-"Let It Go" was released 1 July 2016.
+Stooshe announced "Let It Go", released 1 July 2016, as the second single from the album.
+Like "Lock Down", the music video for "Let It Go" was filmed by Damien Sandoval, and shot in Italy.

-They performed at Chesterfield Pride on 22 August 2021.
+The group performed at Chesterfield Pride on 22 August 2021.